shyampurk/ChatEngineWithAWSTranslate/README.md

 For reference, here is the complete documentation of PubNub Chatengine.
 The AWS Translate documentation can be accessed in this link.

-Once built, the app can establish a chat session between two users.
-It will have an the fly language selection dropdown through which the users can choose the language in which they want to receive the messages in.
+Once built, the app can establish a chat session between two predefined users, John and Peter.
+It features an on-the-fly language selection dropdown through which the users can choose the language in which they want to receive the messages in.
 Take a look at this screenshot to get a feel for the chat app.

 <screenshot>